HarishPatil23/recruitment-tracker-excel/README.md

 ##  How to Use

 1. Download `Recruitment_Tracker_From_Scratch.xlsx`
-2. Enable editing and macros if prompted
-3. Start with the `Raw_Data_*` sheets to understand the source data
+2. Start with the `Raw_Data_*` sheets to understand the source data
-4. Review `Data_Model` to see how the data is joined and enriched
+3. Review `Data_Model` to see how the data is joined and enriched
-5. Explore `Pivot_Backend` and `Pivot_Charts` for the aggregation logic
+4. Explore `Pivot_Backend` and `Pivot_Charts` for the aggregation logic
-6. Open `Dashboard` for the final summary view
+5. Open `Dashboard` for the final summary view

-The `Recruitment_Tracker_From_Scratch_-_Raw_Untouched.xlsx` file contains only the raw input sheets with no transformations applied — useful for understanding the starting point of the project.
+The `Recruitment_Tracker_From_Scratch_-_Raw_Untouched.xlsx` file contains only the raw input sheets with no transformations applied - useful for understanding the starting point of the project.

+---

+## Design Principles

+This project follows a layered analytical structure commonly used in BI workflows:

+1. **Raw Data Layer** – Unmodified ATS-style exports
+2. **Data Model Layer** – Cleaned and enriched dataset with derived metrics
+3. **Aggregation Layer** – COUNTIFS-based summary tables for reporting
+4. **Presentation Layer** – Dashboard visualizing recruitment KPIs

 ---